Start page

 Yampil', a town in Lyman district of Donetsk Region – Chuv. yam "tar distillation" păl "chimney".

-Ossetian place names are found in sufficient numbers, what may increase the likelihood of their origin, in the strip that stretches from Bryansk to Rostov-on-Don and further along the coast of the Azov and Black Seas.
-In this strip, there is a cluster of Ossetian place names in the Belgorod Region and in the neighboring regions of Ukraine and Russia.
+Ossetian place names are found in sufficient numbers, which may increase the likelihood of their origin, in the strip that stretches from Bryansk to Rostov-on-Don and further along the coast of the Azov and Black Seas.
+In this strip, there is a cluster of Ossetian place names in the Belgorod Region and the neighboring regions of Ukraine and Russia.
 Numerous lexical correspondences of the Hungarian and Ossetian languages indicate that in these places, in the vicinity of the ancestral home of the Magyars, the Ossetians remained for a long time even in the pre-Scythian time.
 A small part of the Ossetian toponyms seems to be separated from this cluster and goes along the Vorskla River to the Dnieper.
 They can be Kotelva, Kobelyaki, and Tsarichanka.
 Two possible Ossetian names Sentyanivka and Tsarivka were found in Donbas.
-Nothing else similar to the Ossetian names in the steppes of Ukraine has yet been found, while a large number of place names in the Northern Black Sea region are explained using the Chuvash, Old English, Greek and Kurdish languages.
+Nothing else similar to the Ossetian names in the steppes of Ukraine has yet been found, while many place names in the Northern Black Sea region are explained using the Chuvash, Old English, Greek and Kurdish languages.
 This gives grounds to assume that the bulk of the Ossetians in the Scythian-Sarmatian time was among the population of the steppes of Ciscaucasia.
 However, their traces in place names appear weakly here.
-Obviously, new migration waves pushed the Ossetians back to the Caucasus mountains, and their names of settlements and geographical objects were replaced by the newly arrived population with their own.
+New migration waves pushed the Ossetians back to the Caucasus mountains.
+Their names of settlements and geographical objects were replaced by the newly arrived population with their own.
 Deciphering by means of the Ossetian language of place names, which stretch in a narrow strip from the mouth of the Don along the coast of the Azov and Black Seas, is largely probabilistic due to the lack of reliable linking of toponyms to the features of the area.

 Tryp *aruz “rye” [Hebr אוֹרֶז (orez) “rice”, Ar. أرز arz “rice”] – Chuv. yraš, Kaz. arys and other similar Turkic “rye”.

-Tryp *farah “to fly” [Hebr. פֶּרַח (farah) “to flutter, fly about”, Ar. "to scattar"] – Chuv părakh “to throw”.
+Tryp *farah “to fly” [Hebr. פֶּרַח (farah) “to flutter, fly about”, Ar. "to scatter"] – Chuv părakh “to throw”.

 Tryp *gavr, kaur “embers” [Ar جمر (ǰamr) “embers”, Hebr. כּוּר (kur) “furnace, melting pot, forge”] – Chuv kăvar “embers”.